 Getting LinkedIn ad data to flow into a CRM without manual work is harder than it looks, especially in B2B, where buying journeys span weeks and involve many stakeholders.

 Clicks are scarce.
 Native reports and most CRMs lean on click-through logs and spreadsheet exports.
-That approach ignores the view through story almost completely.
+That approach ignores the view-through story almost completely.

 In this article, I will explain why click-first reports undercount LinkedIn and then show a practical way to automate the full stream of LinkedIn ad data into a CRM, from impression to revenue, using ZenABM.